TimesTechs/frontend-assessment-2/README.md

 4. Add a search bar (This will likely require some research into the API we are talking to: https://randomuser.me/) or the ability to filter by a parameter
 5. Implement a full-profile page so that you can see more information on the person

-As you can see, there is a LOT that can be done here.
+As you can see, there is a lot that can be done here.
 Happy Coding!

 ## FAQ